syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Digital-Gauge.md

 Here is a brief overview of various features of the DigitalGauge control:

-* SegmentSpacing - Specifies thespace between the gauge segments.
+* SegmentSpacing - Specifies the space between the gauge segments.
 * VisualStyle - Allows you to specify the visual style for the digital gauge.
 * CharacterType - Provides different segment styles for the digital gauge.
 * CharacterCount - Provides the number of characters that can be displayed.